• Responsive Design: The Universal Pass in the Digital World, Driving User Experience and SEO Traffic Dividends in the Multi-Screen Era

 1. Precursor: Adaptive Layout and Fluid Layout (2000s-2010)

-• Technical Attempts: Early efforts included **Fluid Layout**, using percentages instead of fixed pixels to allow layouts to scale.
+• Technical Attempts: Early experiments included **Fluid Layout**, which used percentages instead of fixed pixels to allow layouts to scale.

-• Challenges: Could only adapt to small-scale size changes, unable to handle the vast range from mobile to ultra-wide screens.
+• Challenges: Could only adapt to minor size variations and failed to handle the vast range from mobile to ultra-wide screens.

 2. Birth of the RWD Concept (2010):